Pavers vs Concrete Patio (Pros & Cons & Design Guide)

 Interlocking Paver Pricing

 Concrete is less than half as dense as pavers, meaning it is more likely to absorb water than displace it.
-This causes concrete to crack when exposed to extreme temperatures.
+This causes the surface to crack when exposed to extreme temperatures.

 Both types of patios need regular maintenance, and both concrete and pavers should be sealed regularly to increase durability.